Gustanol/bitops-utils/readme.md

 ### Bellow, I will explain the elements created:

-- [`bitutils.h`](./include/bitutils.h): header create to group functions that would be use.
+- [`bitutils.h`](./include/bitutils.h): header created to group functions that would be use.
 We must it to import them in a test file.

 - [`bitutils.c`](./src/bitutils.c): the file that will define what each function will do.